-Harstad Hall is the most historic building on campus, named after Bjug Harstad, PLU's founder and first president and housing the entire university from 1894 to 1912.
-Today, Harstad is the Women's Empowerment and Gender Equity Living Learning Community, providing housing for 200 women on campus.
-As a single gender hall, Harstad had the unique ability to provide programming and support to meet resident needs.
+Harstad Hall is the most historic building on campus, named after Bjug Harstad, PLU’s founder and first president and housing the entire university from 1894 to 1912.
+Today, this single gender community is home to the Women’s Empowerment and Gender Equity Residential Learning Community (RLC), promoting this theme through programming, activism, education, leadership opportunities, and reflection.
+NEW for Fall 2015, two of the first year wings will be linked with specific First Year Experience Program (FYEP) courses on the topic of gender equity and social justice.
 Harstad seeks to provide all residents with the ability to grow as educated and professional women in society.

 Some programs that women have been able to experience in Harstad have been: Women’s Empowerment and Health, Themed Craft Nights, Cookies and Careers: Being Hired as a Woman, and our annual all campus event, PlayDate!